-We use Total Suspended Solids (TSS) as a water quality benchmark as it is the pollutant indicated by the Rock River TMDL and previous state requirements.
+We use Total Suspended Solids (TSS) and Total Phosphorus (TP) as water quality benchmarks.
+These are the pollutants regulated by the Rock River TMDL and previous state requirements.
 This is a reasonable benchmark for urban areas because it can be relatively easily modeled using readily available data.
-How the City is progressing toward our TSS goal is estimated by the "P8" computer model, run by Engineering Division staff.
+How the City is progressing toward our TSS and TP goals are estimated by the "WINSLAMM" computer model, run by Engineering Division staff.
 This and other models are currently supported by the WDNR as they represent the best available technology to estimate pollutant loads of this type in a large geographic area.